melindahiggins2000/IBS_519_Fall2025_mhiggins/README.md

 -----

-# Week 2 Lecture: Intro to R, RStudio and Rmarkdown
+# Melinda's First Lecture: Intro to R, RStudio and Rmarkdown

 ## This class will cover: